ChristopheCVB/strapi-plugin-generic-custom-fields/README.md

 type Item = {
     value: string; // Unique identifier for the item.
 This is used to store the value of the custom field.
-    label: string; // Label of the item.
+    label: string; // Label of the item. icon?: {
+      src: string; // URL of the icon. colorMask?: boolean; // Whether the icon should be masked with the color of the field.
+    }
 };
 ```
 This configuration allows you to define custom fields that can fetch items either synchronously or asynchronously.
 The `fetchItems` function is used to retrieve a list of items based on a query string that can be empty, while the `fetchItem` function retrieves a single item based on its value.